GdKent/CHAL/CONTRIBUTING.md

 pip install poetry==2.1.3
 ```

-Then, run this command to create or activate a virtual environment:
+### 2.3 Create or activate a virtual environment

+Once poetry is installed, run the following command:
 ```bash
 poetry install
 ```